FedOS-in/backend/ROUTES.md

 ### Get all federation nodes

 - Endpoint: `GET /api/federation-nodes`
-- Description: Returns all federation nodes that are not soft deleted.
+- Description: Returns all federation nodes that are not soft deleted, including their parent and children.

 Example: